KDE/kdenlive/README.md

 # About Kdenlive

 [Kdenlive](https://kdenlive.org) is a Free and Open Source video editing application, based on MLT Framework and KDE Frameworks 5.
-It is distributed under the GNU General Public Licence Version 2.
+It is distributed under the [GNU General Public License Version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 # Building from source